dentarg/auth0-blog/_posts/2017-10-23-should-you-make-your-users-login.markdown

 If you're trying to decide whether or not to add a login feature to your product, don't fall prey to thinking that all login is is a box for a username and password that only creates friction for your users.
 When you're actually thinking about what login can do for you, it's clear that there's a host of benefits for both you *and *your users that simply aren't possible if you don't require a login.

 Of course, making these benefits a reality means implementing a more sophisticated login than that box for your username and password, and that's where Auth0 is ready to help.
 When you implement that sophisticated login, you're letting it lead you to better customer experiences, no matter the product.

+**Aside: Securing Applications with Auth0**

+Are you building a [B2C](https://auth0.com/b2c-customer-identity-management), [B2B](https://auth0.com/b2b-enterprise-identity-management), or [B2E](https://auth0.com/b2e-identity-management-for-employees) tool?
+Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can improve your product's security with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication.